JRL-CARI-CNR-UNIBS/OpenMORE/README.md

 ## Concepts

-At its core, `OpenMORE` is built around three key packages:
+At its core, `OpenMORE` is organized into three key packages:

 - [`replanners_lib`](https://github.com/JRL-CARI-CNR-UNIBS/replanners_lib): A library implementing state-of-the-art sampling-based path replanning algorithms.
 - [`replanners_managers_lib`](https://github.com/JRL-CARI-CNR-UNIBS/replanners_managers_lib): Provides the framework for executing robot trajectories with real-time path replanning.
-- [`trajectories_processors_lib`](https://github.com/JRL-CARI-CNR-UNIBS/trajectories_processors_lib): Handles path time-parameterization and trajectory interpolation.
+- [`trajectories_processors_lib`](https://github.com/JRL-CARI-CNR-UNIBS/trajectories_processors_lib): Provides and interface to convert paths into trajectories and for trajectory interpolation.

 For detailed information on each package, refer to the official documentation.